 Today, we will show you how to increase productivity by creating a well-organised calendar with these six useful time-management tips.

 Tip #1 – Map out your week in advance

 A great habit to get into is to plan out your week in advance, on the previous Friday.
-Work out your priority tasks for the week ahead and add them to your calendar first.
+Work out your priority or important tasks for the week ahead and add them to your calendar first.
 Choose 1-3 of the most important tasks per day that you will finish no matter what, then block out time for those tasks.
 Then, fit the less essential duties around your schedule.

 It’s also a good idea to schedule your most productive time of day for the most critical work.
 Experiment to see what works best for you.

 Mapping out your week helps you to have a clear plan, so you don’t get side-tracked by things that pop up.
 Planning ahead gives you the mental space to focus on what’s really important and maximise your productivity time.
 And getting it done on Fridays means that you can fully unwind and recharge on the weekend.